 - Basic and Advanced plans’ automatic backups run on a daily basis.
 Advanced plan, on the other hand, can backup your site in real-time.

-- If you want WooCommerce backups, you need Advanced plan.
+- If you want WooCommerce backups, you need an Advanced plan.
 Basic and Plus doesn’t have WooCommerce backup support.

 - Plus and Advanced plans comes with advanced security features like malware scanning and removal.